mavbrace/wander-machine/README.md

 # wander-machine
-An app for collecting places
+An app for collecting places.
+Created using Android Studio.